Savanna food web, chain, ecosystem and its biome

 These are generally hot and dry and experience moderate to low rainfall.
 As a result of this climate, the grasses grow tall and sharp.
 The chief occupation of people living here is herding and basically, these are Nomadic.

-The biggest threat to the Tropical savanna food web is human activities such as converting these biomes to Pastoral lands, Agriculture activities, over-grazing, livestock, logging, and the introduction of non-native plants, etc.
+The biggest threat to the Tropical savanna food web is human activities such as converting these biomes to Pastoral lands, Agricultural activities, over-grazing, livestock, logging, and the introduction of non-native plants, etc.

 The types of savannas are Tropical and Subtropical Savannas, Temperate Savannas, Mediterranean Savannas, Flooded Savannas, and Montane Savannas.